 A new report released Wednesday from Colorado environmental organizations has bad news for Mother Earth: The state’s recycling rate hasn’t improved and the amount of trash produced by Coloradans hit a record of 9.3 million tons in 2017.

-“We set the wrong record,” said Danny Katz, State Director of the Colorado Public Interest Research Group and co-author of “The State of Recycling in Colorado 2018.”
+“We set the wrong record,” said Danny Katz, State Director of the Colorado Public Interest Research Group and co-author of “The State of Recycling in Colorado 2018,” which put the state’s recycling rate at 12 percent.

 But there was a sign of hope for consumers who dutifully clean their plastic containers before tossing them in recycling bin.